antonk-liv/conservation_pipeline/README.md

 - Determine the conservation of a specified amino acid across the aligned sequences at each of its positions in a query sequence.
 - Produce a comprehensive summary output which can be mapped to target sites of interest and used to predict their conservation patterns across the selected species.

+## Installation
+**In order to run the pipeline, a user must have Python programming language installed on their system.
+The main script can be accessed either through a relevant IDE which supports Python, via Windows/MasOS command line or via Anaconda Prompt**
+**A simple and efficient way of accessing Python is by downloading the** [Anaconda Platform](https://pages.github.com/) **which contains multiple relevant IDEs and allows easy installation of any necessary Python modules and libraries.**